weltliteratur/vossanto/special_cases.md

 Plural forms
 ---------------------
-- CONCERT bands are **the Rodney Dangerfields of** *the music world*: they get no respect.
+- CONCERT bands are the **Rodney Dangerfields** of *the music world*: they get no respect.
-- They do not support **the Slobodan Milosevics of**  *the region*.
+- They do not support the **Slobodan Milosevics** of  *the region*.
-- That's Jim Wright's party, or ought to be, and trying to seduce **the Donald Trumps of** *this world* won't fool them or save it.
+- That's Jim Wright's party, or ought to be, and trying to seduce the **Donald Trumps** of *this world* won't fool them or save it.
-- He and other composers were **the Andrew Lloyd-Webbers of** *their day*, writing popular musicals in the hope of box-office success.
+- He and other composers were the **Andrew Lloyd-Webbers** of *their day*, writing popular musicals in the hope of box-office success.
-- To some, agreements among nations may seem like hopelessly weak weapons against **the Osama bin Ladens of** *the world*, who aren't known for consulting international law before acting.
+- To some, agreements among nations may seem like hopelessly weak weapons against the **Osama bin Ladens** of *the world*, who aren't known for consulting international law before acting.

 Including explanations
 ---------------------
-- It’s **the Dolly Parton of** *cakes*: a little bit tacky, but you love her,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.
+- It’s the **Dolly Parton** of *cakes*: a little bit tacky, but you love her,” said Angie Mosier, a food writer in Atlanta and a board member of the Southern Foodways Alliance at the University of Mississippi in Oxford.
-- If not, Odom will become **the Randy Moss of** *the N.B.A.*, a guy with a lot of question marks who may pay huge dividends.
+- If not, Odom will become the **Randy Moss** of *the N.B.A.*, a guy with a lot of question marks who may pay huge dividends.
-- He became **the Joyce Carol Oates of** *pop*, incredibly prolific with variable quality.
+- He became the **Joyce Carol Oates** of *pop*, incredibly prolific with variable quality.
-- She describes herself as "**the Donald Trump of** *the horse show world*," buying and selling horses like so many pieces of real estate, pocketing a profit and never shedding a tear as she watches her property being trucked away.
+- She describes herself as "the **Donald Trump** of *the horse show world*," buying and selling horses like so many pieces of real estate, pocketing a profit and never shedding a tear as she watches her property being trucked away.
-- He has since established himself as **the Tim McCarver of** *tennis*, the undisputed master of his craft.
+- He has since established himself as the **Tim McCarver** of *tennis*, the undisputed master of his craft.
-- Mr. Cave is **the Elvis of** *punk*, a beloved and semitragic cult icon who for years has been battling the demon of his own image.
+- Mr. Cave is the **Elvis** of *punk*, a beloved and semitragic cult icon who for years has been battling the demon of his own image.
 - It is the **Madonna** of *Italian-American literature* in that it shows the transition from the Italian immigrant to American citizen like no other book of its genre.''
 - We might claim for Rand a minor place in art history: an interesting American modulation of European modernist sobriety into bouncy Brooklyn cheerfulness, a **Richard Feynman** among *the Einsteins of design*, taking a Klee doodle for a walk on a Mondrian Manhattan grid.
 - Sam Schwartz, who writes the Gridlock Sam column for The Daily News,